page_title_detailed

 • Scarring, hardening, or dimpling in the area where the cancer was removed

-Some people may experience pain in the chest area, armpit, or arm after lumpectomy surgery.
+Some people may experience pain in the chest area, armpit, or arm after a lumpectomy.
 The pain can feel like a tingling, burning, or shooting sensation.
 It may go away over time, or it may persist — a condition known as post-mastectomy pain syndrome, which can also happen after lumpectomy surgery.
 Some people experience other symptoms such as numbness or itching.
 If you have these symptoms, let your care team know.
 There are treatments and management strategies available.

 If underarm lymph nodes are removed with sentinel lymph node biopsy or axillary lymph node dissection, there can be a risk for lymphedema, a swelling condition in which lymph fluid can build up in the arm, hand, or areas near the surgical site.
 There are many ways to lower the risk of lymphedema.
 Visit our lymphedema section to learn more.